 Otoplasty refers to surgery that changes the shape of the ears.
-The most common type of otoplasty is “pinning” back of the ears.
+The most common type of otoplasty is “pinning” back the ears.
 This procedure is indicated for patients who feel that their ears “stick out” too far from their head.
 The other common indication for otoplasty is to treat ears with abnormal folding, particularly those in which the upper portion of the ear is folded downward.

 Otoplasty can be performed under local anesthesia with a reasonably short recovery time postoperatively.
 The surgery involves a well-hidden incision made behind the ear, followed by the placement of permanent sutures to pin back or fold the cartilage of the ear.